 European early music ensemble led by the Austrian theorbist and conductor Christina Pluhar, L’Arpeggiata and Barbara Furtuna perform “Maria”, a creation of the Corsican male vocal ensemble Barbara Furtuna and is based on the melody of La Carpinese, a traditional shepherds’ song from Carpino.
 The text of the song hints at the sorrows of the …

 The early music ensemble L’Arpeggiata and Italian tenor Marco Beasley perform XVII century anonymous song La Carpinese, from the 2002 album “La Tarantella”.
 Dancer: Anna Dego.
 Conductor: Christina Pluhar.
 Live performance at Versailles, 2004.

 Conducted by Christina Pluhar, the early music ensemble L’Arpeggiata plays Athanasius Kircher’s Tarantella Napoletana, Tono Hypodorico.
 A really good rendition of the historic piece, enjoy.

 Early music ensemble Voices of Music plays English composer Anthony Holborne’s (c.
 1545 – 29 November 1602) “The Fairie Round”.
 Performed on original instruments, from Holborne’s collection published in London in 1599.
 HD Video from the Voices of Music “Great Poets” concert, January 2015.

 A strikingly beautiful performance by Jordi Savall and his ensemble “Le Concert des Nations”, an orchestra with period instruments.
 Lachrimae Caravaggio – “Caravaggio’s tears”.
 Pieces from Musical Europe in the time of the Italian painter Michelangelo Merisi da Caravaggio (1571-1610).
 Recorded during Festival de Maguelone, 2012.
-It is a project by Jordi Savall involving musical and verbal illustration of seven paintings by the Renaissance Italian painter Michelangelo Caravaggio (Milan, 29 September 1571 – […]
+It is a project by Jordi Savall involving musical …

 San Francisco-based early music ensemble Voices of Music plays Italian composer and lutenist Andrea Falconieri’s Folias (La Folia), with the original instruments.
 Recorded at the “Art of the Recorder” concert, February 2014.